ivanserg0692/getSizeChilds/README.md

 # getSizeChilds
 This is a jQuery plugin that returns the width and the height of childs's nodes.
-Use to calculate the size of the container in which to place a childs
+Use to calculate the size of the container in which to place childs

 **example use**